edolecki/STBonjour/README.md

 # STBonjour
 Swift implementation of Bose SoundTouch device discovery using Bonjour.
 This project is meant as a kick start to your SoundTouch applications.

+Fri Jul 8 Update: I have added a bunch of functionality to control aspects of discovered devices.
+Select a found device and you are presented with the presets and information about them.
+You'll get standby/on power states.
+You'll get volume values and can change volume with the present slider.

 ![Example](http://www.ericd.net/stDiscoveryImage.jpg "Example")